 If injured on the job, College employees are protected under the New Mexico Worker's Compensation Laws.
-Premiums for this coverage are paid by the College.
+The College pays premiums for this coverage.
 The injured employee will be placed on medical leave until the medical leave balance is depleted, if the injury is serious enough to cause a loss of work time.
 New Mexico Statutes require that an employee be off work for seven consecutive days prior to the payment of total temporary disability benefits.
 During this time, medical leave must be used.